Trisdoan/trisdoan.github.io/README.md

 **Dataset**: Lifestyle and wellbeing dataset.

-* I want to know which factors affecting our work life and then hopefully build a mode to predict our life quality.
+* I want to know which factors affecting our work life and find ways to improve quality of work life
+* Then build a mode to predict our life quality.

 <img src="images/case3.jpg" width="400"/>